 There’s also the distinct possibility that you’ll need to call to make a complaint about your contract itself, whether that be due to rising prices or the nature of the contract, which may, after it is signed and with the normal progression of time, fall behind the other contracts available on the market and warrant a justified complaint.

 Whatever your reason for complaining, the o2 customer service department will be able to help.
 With access to all of the information provided by the extensive o2 database system at their fingertips, they can call up any data or information needed to resolve an issue, and with training and support to handle problems themselves, they can neutralise most issues.

 Any problem which is too specific or too intense for normal customer service departments will be handled by transfer within the head office, making even the most challenging of complaints into a normal day at the o2 office – since the complaints department is located within the o2 head office, executives of every stripe and agency are only a simple internal transfer away, ready and able to deal with the most extreme customer complaints with expertise and authority.
-If you have a complaint for o2, whether it concerns your handset, the contract you have taken out with them, abnormal behaviour or non-contractual occurrences, a bad experience in-store or via electronic communications methods with a member of o2 staff, or any other reason you may have to feel that you should complain, you can do so by calling the contact line listed on this page, which is available to take your call every day of the week, 24 hours a day – even through the weekends and at night!
+If you have a complaint for o2, whether it concerns your handset, the contract you have taken out with them, abnormal behaviour or non-contractual occurrences, a bad experience in-store or via electronic communications methods with a member of o2 staff, or any other reason you may have to feel that you should complain, you can do this by calling the 02 contact line found above, which is available to take your call every day of the week, 24 hours a day – even through the weekends and at night!
 So no matter what your issue is, the o2 customer service number is available to help you through it.
 Feel free to make your complaint whenever you have one – after all, without the feedback provided by customer complaints, no company can improve and evolve to be better for its customers!